rust-lang/rfcs/text/0000-implicit-drop-warning.md

 ## What are the consequences of not doing this?

 If we do not adopt this proposal, types for which implicit drop is a footgun will remain reliant on runtime checking.
 The case of accidental async future cancellation by drop has been brought up.
-Another example of an API that would benefit from non-`Destruct` is when you are expected to eventually complete every recieved request with a completion status (the example I am familiar with is Windows Driver Framework requests: https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests).
+Another example of an API that would benefit from `#[must_cleanup]` is when you are expected to eventually complete every recieved request with a completion status (the example I am familiar with is Windows Driver Framework requests: https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/completing-i-o-requests).

 The issue of disabling implicit drops seems to come up frequently enough to demonstrate some level of desire for this feature in the Rust community.
-This feature does require language support: I do not believe it is possible to faithfully emulate compile-time checked `Destruct` without compiler support.

 # Prior art
 [prior-art]: #prior-art